 Firstly, the programme ensures to be in line with the goals of key European documents, namely the Green Deal that drives the EU to a more sustainable and environment friendly region.
 The programme contributes to the goal of building and renovating in an energy and resource efficient way by investing in new models and pilots for energy efficiency in buildings, while renovating on a small scale.
 By supporting a circular economy concept, it directly supports the Farm to Fork Strategy.
 The preservation of biodiversity is in the heart of the Green Deal and taking into account the EU Biodiversity Strategy for 2030, the biodiversity crisis and the climate crisis are intrinsically linked.
 Climate change accelerates the destruction of the natural world through droughts, flooding and wildfires, while the loss and unsustainable use of nature are in turn key drivers of climate change.
 Nature is therefore a vital ally in the fight against climate change that is rated among five main direct drivers of biodiversity loss.
-By investing into projects that are promoting climate change adaptation, the programme is directly contributing to biodiversity of the area.
+By investing into projects that are promoting climate change adaptation, including green infrastructure, the programme is directly contributing to biodiversity of the area and is enhancing its ecosystem services.
+As an additional step in ensuring the achievement of the biodiversity objectives, the programme promotes and supports implementation of green infrastructure as solutions designed to deliver wide range of ecosystem services, thus supporting green economy, create new job opportunities and enhance biodiversity.
 The programme intends to support research and innovation capacities and the uptake of advanced technologies, as also defined in the Green Deal - mobilising research and fostering innovation.
 Although these will be targeted across different areas, R&D projects that support green transition will be additionally embraced.
-Finally, the programme is in line with the European Climate Pact, by promoting cross border connections and knowledge sharing, that will educate the public about climate change and develop, implement and finally scale up solutions for climate change adaptation.
+Finally, the programme is in line with the European Climate Pact, by promoting cross-border connections and knowledge sharing, that will educate the public about climate change and develop, implement and finally scale up solutions for climate change adaptation.